kuhumcst/texton/INSTALL.md

     $ sudo apt install default-jdk

 ## ant
-Ant is needed if you want to build tha DK-Clarin tools .war file from source.
+Ant is needed if you want to build the texton.war file from source.

     $> sudo apt install ant